 Mission

 Why a food sovereignty project?
 It's our mission to inspire young people to become more involved in their local food systems.
 Connecting with young people on the level of their values is an important way to achieve this mission.
+Young people are motivated by the desire to change the world for good.
 Resilient food systems, built on regenerative agricultural practices, that cater to a diverse array of cultural communities offer a key to solving food insecurity.
-Young people are motivated by the desire to change the world for good.
-This project also teaches skills that are in demand in the job market, foster independence, and enhance personal development.
-We teach in connection to cultural heritage and include young people in the development of our collective knowledge of plants and their cultural relevance.
+This project also teaches skills that are in demand in the job market, fosters independence, and enhances personal development.

 Values